chocolatey-community/chocolatey-packages/automatic/totalcommander/README.md

 The following package parameters can be set:

-* `/DesktopIcon` - Add an icon for Total Commander to the Desktop.
-By default no icon is added.
+* `/NoDesktopIcon`  - Do not add an icon for Total Commander to the Desktop.
+By default an icon is added.
 * `/InstallPath`    - Use custom install path.
 By default Total Commander is installed to the `%ProgramFiles%\totalcmd` directory.
 * `/DefaultFM`      - Use TC as default file manager instead of Explorer.
-Use `/DefaultFM:explorer` to return to Explorer.
+You cannot use this with `/ResetDefaultFM`.
+* `/ResetDefaultFM` - Use Explorer as the default file manager.
+You cannot use this with `/DefaultFM`.
 * `/ShellExtension` - Add Total Commander in shell context menu for directories.

 These parameters can be passed to the installer with the use of `--params`.
 For example: `--params '/DesktopIcon'`.